 Over the last century and a half humans have learned how to make what we call synthetic polymers.
 Ironically, similar to our energy sources that threaten our planet with global warming, these synthetic polymers are derived from the plentiful carbon atoms provided by petroleum and fossil fuels.
 First developed in the 1800’s, the popularity of plastic began to soar when its mass production became more feasible and efficient in the 1950s.
-And its use has been expanding ever since.
+And the use of plastics has been expanding ever since.
 Plastics are inexpensive, durable, and malleable, three factors that have made it one of the most useful products ever invented.

 Unfortunately, the same factors that make it so durable also make it a leading threat to the environment.
 Plastic pollution is defined as the accumulation of plastic objects and particles, such as plastic bottles, bags, and microbeads, in the Earth’s environment.
 It has an adverse effect on both wildlife, habitat, and humans.
-Plastics are a threat in their larger forms, called macroforms, such as bottles or bags, and as they break apart into tiny peices they become a threat in their microform.
+Plastics are a threat in their larger forms, called macroforms, such as bottles or bags, and as they break apart into tiny pieces they become a threat in their microform.
 Other types of plastic start out virtually in a microform.
 These products are called microbeads.

 “Some experts believe that most of the plastic that has ever been produced, dating back to the 1950’s or more, is still with us somewhere on the planet today.”